sindresorhus/execa/readme.md

 console.log(stdout);
 ```

-When combining `inherit` with other values, please note that the child process will not be an interactive TTY, even if the parent process is one.
+When combining `inherit` with other values, please note that the subprocess will not be an interactive TTY, even if the current process is one.

 ### Redirect a Node.js stream from/to stdin/stdout/stderr